namalkanti/namalkanti.github.io/content/articles/Studio/Cyclegrams-Logo.md

 At this point, I'd like to let my mind "sit" for a few days and review this later.
 If I'm still okay with it then I will consider the logo design finished.

+<a name="3/5/2021"></a>
+# 3/5/2021 - Review

+Well I've thought about it for a few days and I think I'm going to go forward with this.

+Obviously, it's not "perfect".
+It feels too simple and I'm worried it may not be unique enough.
+But since I want a simple logo, it seems aggressive to criticize it for being "too simple".
+The lack of uniqueness isn't critical since I'm not distributing this in any way.
+I usually find that I never consider my art projects to be "perfect" and I'm told this is fairly common.

+Apparently the wheel plus design I used is a very common design called a sun cross.
+Despite this, a sun cross in a trapezoidal shape like mine doesn't appear to be an existing logo so I should be okay.

+The next step would be to merge my branch back into main since I'm going to select this as my main logo.
+Since I never made any changes to master this ended up being utterly trivial and not a real test of git in this context.
+I did try making some small changes but wasn't able to create any major merge conflict.
+And I didn't think artificially trying too hard to create a merge conflict was a good way to practically test git.

+At this point I will mark this project as stalled.
+I don't want to declare it finished until I see the logo in my app; I will probably make some minor adjustments at that point.
+But I've been making poor progress in my app development and am unsure when I'll get around to finishing it.

+However, I can make an assessment of git at this point and will do so before moving to finish the app.

+<a name="3/6/2021"></a>
+# 3/6/2021 - Git Assessment

+After a bit of consideration I think Git is a good fit for me in these kinds of projects.

+I didn't get the chance to truly test git with some sort of esoteric merge conflicts but what I did get to see is promising.
+The xml structure of svg seems to be very intelligently designed.
+It's actually based on the concept of layers and each layer is a top level xml tag.
+So all of my changes looked coherent in the xml.

+Even if this isn't a strong case for git, it's worth nothing the effort of using git here was non-existent.
+I'm so fluent in git from work/personal projects, simply making commits with comments is trivial.
+The "design log" this ends up creating is probably more than worth the marginal effort of using git.
+Even if branching and merging turns out to be more trouble than it's worth, the git history and logs are sufficient.

+So my evaluation is that I will continue to use git when working on inkscape projects.
+If I end up changing my mind about this later, I will amend this entry.